mobie/mobie.github.io/specs/mobie_spec.md

 The project metadata, stored in `project.json`, has the following structure:
 - `datasets`: List of the available datasets.
 The dataset directory names must match the names in the list.
 It must contain at least one dataset.
 - `defaultDataset`: The dataset that will be opened when the MoBIE viewer is started for this project.
+- `project`: Additional project metadata.
+    - `description`: Description of this project.
+    - `references`: List of references for this project.
 - `specVersion`: The MoBIE specification version of this project.

 For the zebrafish-lm project the `project.json` looks like this: